FOR quite some time, editor Ben and I had been hanging out to go on a Hervey Bay fishing trip with BNB contributor Tri Ton of Fraser Guided Fishing.

 Having not previously caught mackerel on anything heavier than 10lb gear, I was amazed at how little fight the good-sized spotties put up on our 20-30lb gear.
 After the initial hit and run they basically came straight to the boat before one final run boatside, so after landing a couple for the table, we didn’t cast at any more to avoid unnecessarily injuring them and potentially turning them into shark food.

 However, after later eating one of the spotties with my family, I can see why they’re such a popular target right around northern Australia.
 Very tasty indeed!
 After lunch, the plan was to get me a longtail tuna before calling it a day.

-With conditions worsening, we headed in closer to Fraser to escape the significant wind chop before tracking south towards the harbour, hoping to spot bird activity on the way.
+With conditions worsening on our long-awaited Hervey Bay fishing trip, we headed in closer to Fraser to escape the significant wind chop before tracking south towards the harbour, hoping to spot bird activity on the way.
 About halfway back, we saw a few birds with the occasional boil and jumping tuna below.

 Tri motored over and seeing a tuna jump clear of the water, called it for a longy.
 I fired my Z-Man in and Tri told me to stop the cast in its tracks because the fish was coming at the boat.
 I grabbed the spool to stop the cast mid-flight and the plastic barely entered the water before it was hammered and line peeled off my Shimano Saragosa.

 The fight was ‘longy like’ according to Tri, but unlike Ben’s longtails, which took quite a while to get to the boat, I was pretty much poling this fish in.
 We were a bit disheartened, thinking it was probably yet another mack tuna, but as the fish came alongside, we realised it was in fact a micro longy; a mongy!